veldrid/veldrid-spirv/README.md

 // Use "shaders" array to construct a Pipeline
 ```

-You can also use load GLSL source code and do the same as above.
+You can also directly load GLSL source code and do the same as above.
 Behind the scenes, Veldrid.SPIRV will compile the GLSL to SPIR-V and then perform the cross-compile to the target language.

 ## Specialization Constants